nabenabe0928/meta-learn-bo/README.md

 [![codecov](https://codecov.io/gh/nabenabe0928/meta-learn-bo/branch/main/graph/badge.svg?token=T6MX4JQHOV)](https://codecov.io/gh/nabenabe0928/meta-learn-bo)

 The codes are written based on [this repository](https://github.com/automl/transfer-hpo-framework).
+Since the goal of this repository to reproduce the performance of the original methods, we focus only on the default settings provided by the authors.
+More specifically, RGPE supports only the transfer acquisition function (TAF) version in this repository.
+Furthermore, this repository only supports multi-objective optimizaiton settings although single-objective optimization settings can be easily obtained with small changes.

 In this codebase, we are trying to reproduce the results of TST-R and RGPE using the TAF acquisition function in [`Practical transfer learning for Bayesian optimization`](https://arxiv.org/pdf/1802.02219v3.pdf).